georgringer/news/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 	$GLOBALS['TYPO3_CONF_VARS']['EXT']['news']['classes']['Domain/Model/News'][] = 'eventnews';

-**Domain/Model/News** is the namespace to the class which should be extended and **eventnews** is the extension key.
+:php:`Domain/Model/News` is the namespace to the class which should be extended and :code:`eventnews` is the extension key.

 Custom class
 ^^^^^^^^^^^^
-As the class ``Domain/Model/News`` should be extended, create a file at the same path in the own extension which is ``typo3conf/ext/eventnews/Classes/Domain/Model/News.php``:
+As the class :php:`Domain/Model/News` should be extended, create a file at the same path in the own extension which is :file:`typo3conf/ext/eventnews/Classes/Domain/Model/News.php`:

 .. code-block:: php